ietf-teep/architecture/draft-ietf-teep-architecture.md

 2. TEE key pair and certificate:  It is used for device attestation to a remote TAM and SP.

+** too specific - generalize - management of the the key is out of scope
       - This key pair is burned into the device at device manufacturer.
        The key pair and its certificate are valid for the expected lifetime of the device.